-While there is a strong focus on whisky, the venue has well balanced cocktail menu split into three parts including Hip-Hop Hits, Bangerz and The Classics.
+While there is a strong focus on whisky, the venue has well balanced cocktail menu based off of notorious individuals and groups who found fame through their crimes.

-The Classics section consists of the classic tried and tested cocktails including the Negroni, Cosmopolitan and the Paloma to name a few.
+The Signature Serves section consists of the classic tried and tested Hideout cocktails including the House Old Fashioned, Expresso and the ChamDram to name a few.